 No. The current legal position is that same-sex couples cannot marry in a Church of England church.

-We lament deeply the pain this has caused to gay and lesbian couples and are seeking to do our part to bring about change.
+We lament deeply the pain this has caused to gay and lesbian couples and remain committed to being a place of affirmation, welcome and love for all people.

-We would love however to offer a service of prayer and thanksgiving following your civil marriage service.
+We would love to offer a service of prayer and thanksgiving following your civil marriage service.